Mainzer Johannisnacht

 Sailing regatta and running event

-Sports enthusiasts can watch the regatta on the Rhine or strap on their running shoes and take part in the Johannisnacht run, which crosses the river three times – hence its name “Drei-Brücken-Lauf” (fully booked).
+Sports enthusiasts can watch the regatta on the Rhine or strap on their running shoes and take part in the Johannisnacht run, which crosses the river three times – hence its name Mainzer Drei-Brücken-Lauf powered by BioNTech.

 A perfect mix of theatre, live music and cabaret